Germantown in Columbia County, New York — The American Northeast (Mid-Atlantic)

 Topics.
 This historical marker is listed in these topic lists: Agriculture • Colonial Era • Industry & Commerce • Settlements & Settlers.

 Location.
 42° 8.096′ N, 73° 53.565′ W. Marker is in Germantown, New York, in Columbia County.
-Marker is on Main Street west of State Route 9G, on the right when traveling west.
+It is on Main Street west of State Route 9G, on the right when traveling west.
 Touch for map.
 Marker is at or near this postal address: 64 Main Street, Germantown NY 12526, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 3 miles of this marker, measured as the crow flies.
-First Schoolhouse (approx. 0.7 miles away); Sharp’s Landing (approx. 0.7 miles away); Site of First Lutheran Church (approx. 0.9 miles away); Site of East Camp (approx. one mile away); The Second Reformed Church (approx. 1.1 miles away); Hamlet of Cementon (approx. 1.6 miles away); Hamlet of Alsen (approx. 1.9 miles away); Lutheran Church (approx. 2.2 miles away).
+At least 8 other markers are within 3 miles of this marker, measured as the crow flies: First Schoolhouse (approx. 0.7 miles away); Sharps Landing (approx. 0.7 miles away); Site of First Lutheran Church (approx. 0.9 miles away); Site of East Camp (approx. one mile away); The Second Reformed Church (approx. 1.1 miles away); Hamlet of Cementon (approx. 1.6 miles away); Hamlet of Alsen (approx. 1.9 miles away); Lutheran Church (approx. 2.2 miles away).
 Touch for a list and map of all markers in Germantown.